karki011/CourseMaterial/cs/classes.markdown

 * Modifiers: an optional list of keywords that give certain qualities to the class
 * Keyword `class`: required to define a class
 * Name: a descriptive class name
-* Scope: The scope of the class definition
+* Scope: the scope of the class definition
+  * Variables: class or instance variables associated with the class
+  * Methods: class or instance methods associated with the class

 Here, we have defined a class called `Animal`: